josephius/power/README.md

+# Peace Or War Each Round (POWER)

-# Iterated Prisoner’s Dilemma with Death, Asymmetric Power, and Aggressor Reputation
+## Iterated Prisoner’s Dilemma with Death, Asymmetric Power, and Aggressor Reputation

 A modification to the Iterated Prisoner’s Dilemma with the following changes: